robin-rpr/calos/doc/tutorial.rst

 ==========

-These appendices contain further tutorials that may be enlightening but are less essential to understanding Charliecloud.
+These appendices contain further tutorials that may be enlightening but are less essential to understanding Clearly.

 Namespaces with :code:`unshare(1)`
 ----------------------------------